 |Director of enterprise and communication||Consumer products technician||Analytical scientist||Publishing|

 |Project leader in enhanced experimentation||Senior sports scientist||Research portfolio director||Policy researcher|

 Chemistry graduates can also apply to the RSC become chartered chemists.
 This is a recognised professional qualification which demonstrates to potential employers that you are committed to your profession.
 This will show that you've achieved an accredited standard of competence in addition to your qualifications.

 All current Chemistry students and recent graduates can apply for relevant paid work experience through the Faculty of Science and Technology Internship Programme.

 The programme provides full-time, 2-3 month paid summer internship opportunities for science and technology students from July to September, advertised and recruited April - May.
 Part-time internships are available all year round at varying lengths to fit around your studies.
 Students can receive up to £1,000 per month for full-time work.
-Part-time work is paid pro-rata.
+Your pay for part-time work is on a pro-rata basis.

 Location and travel

-Internships usually take place with a host organisation and you'll work from their premises for the entirety of the internship.
-The majority of businesses will be located in the North West of England, but opportunities outside this area are sometimes available.
+Internships usually take place with a host organisation, and you'll work from their premises for the entirety of the position.
+Most businesses are located in the north-west of England, but opportunities outside this area are sometimes available.